freeCodeCamp/freeCodeCamp/guide/english/sql/sql-aliases/index.md

 ## Using AS to assign meaningful or simpler names

-You can use AS to assign a name to a column of data you are selecting or that has been calculated.
+You can use "AS" to assign a name to a column of data you are selecting or that has been calculated.

 ```sql